OpenVSP/OpenVSP/src/help/AdvLink.md

 {
     // Do something if condition2 is true.
 }
+else if ( condition 3 )
+{
+    // Do something if condition2 is false, but condition 3 is true.
+}
 else
 {
-    // Do something if condition2 is false.
+    // Do something if both condition2 and condition3 are false.
 }

 int n = 5;